Want to make money with your music?

 I plan on inviting reps from each company to come on the podcast so we can discover the best ways to distribute music.

 This step is hard.
-Two things make it easier:
+Three things make it easier:

 “Automation” means using tools like email and social media to do things automatically instead of manually.